Not a salad lover? Well, this recipe just might change your mind!

 Finishing off With the Right Dressing

-To me, the salad dressing is a make-or-break.
-You can have all the right toppings, but if your sauce doesn’t complement the rest of the ingredients, it can ruin the entire dish.
+For me, the dressing is a total make-or-break moment.
+You can have all the perfect toppings, but if the dressing doesn’t complement them, it can throw off the whole dish.

-And since I don’t ever want that to happen to you, here are the top 3 dressings that pair perfectly with a steak salad.
+And because I don’t want that happening to you, here are my top 3 dressings that pair perfectly with a steak salad.

 1. Balsamic Vinaigrette

-There’s no way you can go wrong with a balsamic vinaigrette.
-It’s a classic for a reason, and it’s great for this dish because the acidity of the vinegar brings out the richness of the steak to a tee.
+You can’t go wrong with a balsamic vinaigrette.
+It’s a classic for a reason, and it works perfectly here — the acidity of the vinegar brings out the richness of the steak.

 2. Rich Blue Cheese Dressing